What causes tooth discoloration?

 Where should I store this product?

 Store Revive™ gel in a cool, dry place.
-The gel may be refrigerated to prolong the shelf life, but do not freeze.
+The gel may be refrigerated to prolong the shelf life up to two years, but do not freeze.

 How long will your products last in my home?